justshiftjk/Web3-Project-Overview/README.md

 <img align="right" width="300px" src="https://github.com/Infinite-Charisma/Web3-Project-Overview/assets/113470939/07a9ff56-4f96-4198-99f1-0670712d0579">

 The DEX platform offers a decentralized and secure way to trade cryptocurrencies while providing users with a range of features that enhance their trading experience.
 Users enables to swap their tokens on Bitcoin, Ethereum and Monero blockchain.
-They can also do real time chat during swap
+They can also do real time chat during swap.

 - Link: <a href="https://justshift.io">JustShift</a>